 View NYC GuidebookObservation Decks

-Did you know that you can stand on a handful of elevated observation decks high above New York’s iconic skyline?
+Did you know that you can stand on top of several New York observation decks high above the city’s iconic skyline?
 As travel photographers, we have to say that gazing down onto the sprawling NYC concrete jungle is one of our favorite things to do every time we’re in town.
 We’ve been up them all more than once, and we definitely have our favorites.

 Here are the observation decks:

-Now, we highly recommend you try at least one when you visit NYC for the first time.
-You can go up observation decks in many cities around the world, but none of them have a skyline as unique as New York.
+Now, we highly recommend you try at least one when you visit NYC for the first time, but definitely go for two or three if you have the budget.
+We’ve been up observation decks in many cities around the world, but none of them have a skyline as unique as New York’s.
 Technically, you could say that the Statue of Liberty Crown is also an observation deck, but it’s nowhere near as high as the others and it doesn’t have the same skyline views.

 So which do we like most?
 Well, we think the old but gold Top of the Rock has the best view because you can see all of Manhattan, as well as Central Park.
-But we also really like Edge at Hudson Yards because it’s outdoors.
+But we also really like Edge at Hudson Yards because it has a cool outdoor viewing platform.
 They’re both amazing at sunset, so make sure you go up an hour before sunset to get settled in for the show.

 Statue Of Liberty

 The Statue of Liberty is about as iconic as it gets in NYC.
-Now, you absolutely don’t have to go to Liberty Island if you don’t have the time or budget because you can just about see it from southern Manhattan and northwestern Brooklyn.
+Now, you absolutely don’t have to go to Liberty Island if you don’t have the time or budget because you can see it from Manhattan and Brooklyn.
 But it’s so much better to get up close and personal with Lady Liberty.
-And an added bonus is that you also get to take a look around the excellent Ellis Island National Museum of Immigration as part of the same ticket price.
+And a great added bonus is that you also get to take a look around the excellent Ellis Island National Museum of Immigration as part of the same ferry ticket price.

 The only way to step onto Liberty Island from NYC is by taking a ferry from Battery Park in Manhattan.
 And only one official company runs the ferry.
-You buy a ticket for the ferry, not for entry to the statue or immigration museum.
-The ferry ticket includes entry to both islands.
+You buy a ticket for the ferry, not for entry to the statue or immigration museum, and the ferry ticket includes entry to both islands.

 We thought it was well worth the cheap price to stand underneath the Statue of Liberty, learn about its creation and history, look back at Manhattan’s skyline and learn about mass immigration through Ellis Island.